symphonyoss/app-auth-example/README.md

+##App Authentication Sample Application
 This is an example back end application that provides an implementation of the [App Authentication Flow](TBD) used by Symphony to authenticate javascript applications (and users) that use the Symphony Extension API.

-The application is build using Spring Boot.
+The application is built upon Spring Boot.
 A Feign client is used to make calls the Symphony REST API.
 The client is configured to use client certificate authentication.

 There are examples for: